imhicihu/Biblio-search/code_signing_mac_app.md

 When opening it up for the first time you will be prompted that the developer cannot be verified.
 Hit cancel, go to `Security` and `Privacy` where there should be a section explaining that "BiblioSearcher" was blocked and an `Open Anyway` button next to it.
 Click that.
 ---------

+By default, Mac OS only allows users to install applications from `verified sources`.
+In effect, this means that users are unable to install most applications downloaded from the internet or stored on physical media without receiving the error message below: